ionous/tapestry/idl/jess.md

+// KindsAreEither
+		// A thing is either tall or short.
+		// ng: Things are either tall or short. [ i dont see a reason not to allow this ]
+		// A thing can be [either]
+		// Things can be [either] tall or short.

+			// inform doesnt allow [either] here; i'm fine with whatever.
+			test:   "A thing can be scenery.",

 Unexpected success
 ------------------
 There are sentences that don't make sense in English, that jess will read perfectly fine.
 And others that mean something in English slightly different than how they are understood here.